- “You get your shit talking license when you actually accomplish something.”-@joerogan best line I’ve heard in awhile 4 days ago

 Go back to your TBDL and see how much better your positioning is at the top.
 A better position means more strength, so stop leaving your ass behind so you can get bigger, stronger, jump higher, run faster, and fill out those goddamn jeans!

-And remember, if you haven’t yet subscribed to ScottHansenTraining.com, please enter your email to the right in order to be notified of new content!
+And remember, if you haven’t yet subscribed to TrainOutlaw.com yet, please click on the link at the top right corner of the page in order to be notified of new content!

 December 12, 2012Posted by on

 Last summer, I posted 20 Effortless Ways to Make You Life Awesome-er, and it’s still my most shared blog ever.
 With New Year’s resolution season approaching, I figured a second installment is in order.
 Don’t wait for December 31 to make some arbitrary vow that you know you won’t keep, do some of these little things to be more productive, be happier, and feel better all around!

 1. Put $20 every week into an account for the next Christmas.

 2. Watch youtube videos of awkwardly awesome animal friend relationships more often.

 3. Put a few golf balls under your desk and roll out your feet while you work.
 Throwing in a few ankle mobs and leg swings throughout the day won’t hurt either if it’s possible.